Ambrow Limited Terms and Conditions

 The information we collect and how we use it

 The personal details you submit via our contact page, are held and used by us for the purpose of answering your enquiry.
 For example you may be asking us for a quotation.
 We need these details to be able to process a reply.
 We also store personal details in our member area, which are kept confidential from any other members.
-These details are used for the purposes of contacting you, and for the functionality contained within the member area.
+These details are used for the purposes of contacting you, carrying out any contract with you and for the functionality contained within the member area.
 We do not disclose this data to any other person outside Ambrow Limited or any other company.

 Access to your personal data

 You can access your control panel at any time to view the information supplied by you that we hold.
 You can edit this information at any time you wish.
 You have the right to request erasure of your information under the GDPR.
-If you wish to contact us about your personal data please email firstname.lastname@example.org.
+You can contact us about your personal data by clicking here.

 These terms and conditions shall be interpreted in accordance with English law and all disputes shall be decided by the English courts